Jaqueline F. Hoch · Porto Alegre, Brazil

 Contact

 To view the profile with more context or follow Jaqueline's public presence, LinkedIn is the best starting point.
-Gestão & Transporte complements that reading in a more operational setting.
+BrasMedia and Gestão & Transporte complement that reading through product and operational projects.